ajyoon/bml-lang.org/content/docs/guide/formatting.md

 Controlled by `settings.punctuationCleanup`

-- Performs simple English-like correction of whitespace around punctuation marks by snapping `, . : ; ! ?` to the end of preceding words when separated by whitespace (including line breaks)
+- Performs simple English-like correction of whitespace around punctuation marks by snapping `, . : ; ! ?` and similar to the end of preceding words when separated by whitespace (including line breaks)

 {% bml_snippet() %}
 ```bml